 New Balance MW928 Walker has its characteristic Rollbar midsole that’ll stabilize your rear foot and hence control over-pronation.

-You’ll love that the shoe has wide width and your big toes’ cap.
+You’ll love that the shoe has a wide width and your big toes’ cap.
 It has an EVA midsole that is compression molded to offer enough arch support.
+Read Also: Walking Shoes For Men With Flat Feet.

 Being a stylish looking and lightweight shoe, New Balance MW928 Walker has found favor among many men with high arches.
 In addition, it is comfortable and strong for walking and jogging.